-Good features are therefore informative, discriminative or uncertainty-reducing.
+Good features are therefore informative, discriminative or uncertaintyreducing.
 This means that they need to differ across the different classes, at least statistically.
-I said before that the number of occurrences of the word "the" in an English document isn't a useful feature, because it occurs about as often in all kinds of text.
+The frequency of occurrences of the word "the" in an English document isn't a useful feature, because it occurs about as often in all kinds of text.
 This means that looking at that count leaves us exactly as uncertain about which class of document we've seen as we were before.
 Similarly, the word "cystine" is going to be equally rare whether the topic is art or music, so it's also uninformative.
 On the other hand, the word "rhythm" is going to be more common in stories about music than in ones about art, so counting its occurrences is going to reduce our uncertainty.
 The important thing is that the distribution of the feature differ across the classes.